HeroBrine1st/trixnity-bridge/generic-repository-double-puppeted/README.md

 (Remote...Id are your own types)

 Support for adding actors programmatically is coming soon™.
-SQLite support across JVM and Native was attempted, but SQLDelight doesn't support async SQLite.
+SQLite support across JVM and Native platforms was attempted, but SQLDelight doesn't support async SQLite.